edchelstephens/docker-for-web-developers/NOTES.md

 1. Create a container volume that points to the source code
 2. Add your souce code into a custom image that is used to create a container

+# Dockerfile and Images

+Dockerfile
+- just a text file that has instructions on it :)
+- These instructions of course are uinique to Docker
+- We run the Dockerfile through the Docker client and it has a `build` command we can run and then that `build` command can read through those instructions, generate a layered file system to generate a Docker image that we can then use to make a container from it.